far93131-max/autopulse_demo_1/README.md

 ## 📞 Support

-For support, email support@autopulse.app or open an issue in the repository.
+For support, email ""___"" or open an issue in the repository.

 ---